howl.interact

 Above, each item under the root is itself an explorer object.
 Note that the

-displayed text is now provided by the display_row
+displayed text is now provided by the display_row method of each explorer.

-is displayed.
-When the user presses enter
+sea is displayed.
+When the user presses enter, the nested list of items for

 the selected item is displayed.
-The user can then press backspace
+The user can then press backspace they are

 returned to the top level choice again.
 This allows a simple selection for a